bobanetwork/boba_legacy/boba_documentation/developer/erc721-bridge.md

 # ERC721 NFT Bridging

 BOBA NFT bridges consists of two bridge contracts.
-The [L1NFTBridge](https://github.com/bobanetwork/boba/blob/release/v0.2.2/packages/boba/contracts/contracts/bridges/L1NFTBridge.sol) contract is deployed on L1 and the [L2NFTBridge](https://github.com/bobanetwork/boba/blob/release/v0.2.2/packages/boba/contracts/contracts/bridges/L2NFTBridge.sol) contract is deployed on L2.
+The [L1NFTBridge](https://github.com/bobanetwork/boba/blob/release/v0.2.2/packages/boba/contracts/contracts/bridges/L1NFTBridge.sol) contract is deployed on L1.
+The [L2NFTBridge](https://github.com/bobanetwork/boba/blob/release/v0.2.2/packages/boba/contracts/contracts/bridges/L2NFTBridge.sol) contract is deployed on **Ethereum L2** and the [L2NFTBridgeAltL1](https://github.com/bobanetwork/boba/blob/develop/packages/boba/contracts/contracts/ERC721Bridges/L2NFTBridgeAltL1.sol) contract is deployed on **other L2s **.
 It supports **native L1 NFTs** and **native L2 NFTs** to be moved back and forth. **These two contracts have not been audited, exercise caution when using this on mainnet.**

 * Native L1 NFT: the original NFT contract was deployed on L1
 * Native L2 NFT: the original NFT contract was deployed on L2

-Bridging an NFT to Boba takes several minutes, and bridging an NFT from Boba to Ethereum takes 7 days. **Not all NFTs are bridgeable - developers must use specialized NFT contracts (e.g. L2StandardERC721.sol) to enable this functionality.**
+Bridging an NFT to Boba takes several minutes, and bridging an NFT from Boba to Layer 1 takes 7 days. **Not all NFTs are bridgeable - developers must use specialized NFT contracts (e.g. L2StandardERC721.sol) to enable this functionality.**